Peace Dollar History (1921-1935)

 Efforts to Boost Silver Dollar Circulation

 In 1964, Congress decided to pass legislation that would have the Mint strike 45, 000, 000 silver dollars as coins had become rare due to hoarding (the price of silver had risen so much that the silver dollar was more worth as bullion than as currency).
 However, since they were offered for $7.50 a piece (so they would not circulate), the public and many congressmen objected.
 Thus, Mint Director Eva Adams quickly announced that they were trial strikes which were never intended for circulation.
 The Mint later declared that 316,076 coins had been produced; all were reported melted under heavy security.
 No 1964-D Peace dollars are known to exist in either public or private hands.
 In 1970, some experimental silver pieces were struck to honor President Eisenhower who had died the previous year.
 This “Eisenhower dollar” did not contain any precious metals, although some coins produced for collectors included 40% silver.

 Peace Dollar Metal Contents

 All Peace Dollar coins contain 90% silver and 10% copper.

+The peace silver dollar value can vary: for instance, 1922 Peace dollar can yield about $20 and a 1923 Peace dollar can go for about $13.
 Since none of the Peace dollar’s mintages are particularly rare, their worth is just a little above that of the coin’s bullion value.
 Two exceptions are the first year of issue 1921 Peace dollar, minted only at the Philadelphia mint and issued in high relief, and the low-mintage 1928-P Peace dollar.
 Yet, they are popular among collectors because the coins were minted only for a short span of years.
 As they are only a few rare mint years, the condition of the coin is a very important factor regarding its value.
 The uncirculated coin is the most desirable Peace dollar and can yield quite a large profit.